 You’ll need to connect an advanced printer to your computer at some point in your tech life.
 But depending on your operating system, the process can vary.
-And especially for Windows users, some operating systems feature completely different interfaces which can make adding a printer confusing if you’re migrating to a new OS.
+And especially for Windows users, some operating systems feature completely different interfaces, which can confuse adding a printer if you’re migrating to a new OS.
 But adding a printer to a Windows 10-based computer is easy to do.
 Keep reading for the ultimate how-to guide.

-If your printer is already connected to the same wireless network as your computer, the Windows 10 OS should automatically detect the printer.
+If your printer is already connected to your computer’s wireless network, the Windows 10 OS should detect the printer automatically.
 In this scenario, you can simply open a print dialogue in a text program or on the Internet and select your printer from the available printers listed.
-Also, if you do not have WIFI access, you can connect a hotspot with your wireless printer.
+Also, you can connect a hotspot with your wireless printer if you do not have WIFI access.

-If your printer is already connected to the same wireless network as your computer, the Windows 10 OS should automatically detect the printer.
+If your printer is already connected to your computer’s wireless network, the Windows 10 OS should detect the printer automatically.

 Keep in mind that manufacturers may have a different process for wirelessly connecting their printers.
 So, it’s always best to refer to their manual.
 In some cases, you may need to download specific software or proprietary apps to ensure that the printer pairs seamlessly with your computer.